 sudo apt update

-Next, we need to enable IP Forwarding.
+Next, we need to enable IPv4 forwarding.
 This change allows the server to forward network packets between different network interfaces, which is essential for routing traffic from VPN clients to the internet.
+This tutorial uses IPv4 for client internet access.

 sudo nano /etc/sysctl.d/99-local.conf